Smudge202/smudge202.github.io/_posts/2016-06-28-mytested-aspnetcore-mvc.md

 ### Routing Test

-I'm going to try and be unbias and as far as possible in my choice of tests to compare.
+I'm going to try and be unbias and as fair as possible in my choice of tests to compare.
 The first test is a simple routing example taken from the _'My Tested ASP.NET Core MVC'_ website:

 ```c#
 [Fact]